-Over the past decade, Kgalagadi Breweries Limited (KBL) and Botswana Breweries Limited (BBL) have consistently made calls to all stakeholders to tackle HIV/AIDS prejudice and remove barriers to effective treatment.
-Last year, KBL and BBL re-launched Project Tshelang, the first initiative of its kind in Botswana when originally launched in 2001.
-Tshelang means "Live" or "Stay Alive" and provides a consistent set of guidelines for managing employees with HIV, AIDS and other chronic diseases to ensure the fair and consistent treatment and support for all KBL and BBL employees.
+Over the past decade, Kgalagadi Breweries Limited and Botswana Breweries Limited have consistently made calls to all stakeholders to tackle HIV/AIDS stigma and prejudice as a way to remove to remove barriers to effective treatment.
+Project Tshelang was among the first initiatives of its kind in Botswana when it was launched in 2001.

+Tshelang means "Live" or "Stay Alive" and provides a consistent set of guidelines for managing employees with HIV, AIDS and other chronic diseases to ensure the fair and consistent treatment and support for all KBL and BBL and those that depend on them.

-The focus of Project Tshelang is to prevent new infections and manage the spread of HIV by providing employees and their families with education, awareness programmes and access to Voluntary Counselling and Testing (VCT).
-Once diagnosed, HIV-positive employees have access to the companies' managed healthcare system.
-This includes free anti-retroviral drugs for employees and their immediate dependants.
-Project Tshelang also provides medical assistance for chronic illnesses including arthritis, asthma, epilepsy, gout, heart conditions, hypertension, thyroid dysfunction, hepatitis A, B and C.
+The focus of Project Tshelang continues to include prevention of new infections and manage the spread of HIV by providing employees and their families with education, awareness programmes and access to Voluntary Counselling and Testing (VCT).
+HIV-positive employees, once diagnosed, have access to the companies' managed healthcare system, including the provision of free anti-retroviral drugs for employees and their immediate dependants.
+Project Tshelang also provides medical assistance for chronic illnesses including arthritis, asthma, epilepsy, gout, heart hypertension, conditions, thyroid dysfunction, hepatitis A, B and C.

-Some employees at KBL and BBL who are HIV-positive have championed communications to fellow employees, encouraging them to be tested and to learn more about HIV/AIDS.
-These champions and peer educators continue to play a major role in changing behaviours and perceptions as well as preventing new infections.
+Some HIV-positive employees at KBL and BBL have championed communications to fellow employees, encouraging them to be tested and to learn more about HIV/AIDS.
+These champions and peer educators continue to play a major role in changing behaviours and perceptions amongst their colleagues as well as preventing new infections.